 Anyone with symptoms of the virus, particularly a persistent cough or a high temperature or anosmia (the loss of or a change in the normal sense of smell and the sense of taste) are being asked to follow NHS advice.

-The new NHS Test and Trace Service may contact you by text message or email if you have been in close contact recently with someone who has tested positive for coronavirus.
+The NHS Test and Trace Service may contact you by phone, text message or email if you have been in close contact recently with someone who has tested positive for coronavirus.